pyodide/pyodide/docs/using_pyodide_from_javascript.md

 Include `pyodide.js` in your project.

 This has a single `Promise` object which bootstraps the Python environment:
 `languagePluginLoader`.
-Since this must happen asynchronously, it returns a `Promise`, which you must call `then` on to complete initialization.
+Since this must happen asynchronously, it is a `Promise`, which you must call `then` on to complete initialization.
 When the promise resolves, pyodide will have installed a namespace in global scope:
 `pyodide`.